Celebrating, Thanking, and Praising Our Lord God

-In this account from the book of Chronicles, concerning bringing the ark of God into the city of David, we see in even further detail how David was conducting himself more as a priest unto God than a king upon this day.
+In this account, from the book of Chronicles, concerning bringing the ark of God into the city of David, we see in even further detail how David was conducting himself more as a priest unto God than as a king upon this day.

 David was offering sacrifices with the priests.